Helping more families achieve the strength, stability and self-reliance they need to build better lives for themselves and their children.

 HEELS & HAMMERS

-This edgy evening is traditionally held in the summer and offers some of the hottest bites, seductive sips and swankiest sounds in town.
-It is a night to remember benefiting one our most popular projects, the Women Build.
+This edgy evening is traditionally held in the summer and offers some of the hottest bites, swankiest sounds, and most sought after silent auction items in town.
+It is a night to remember benefiting one of our most popular projects, the Women Build.
 With this charity event, we’ll work together to actively address the problem of families in substandard housing – one house and one family at a time.
-To find out how you can be involved with the Heels and Hammers charity event, contact Cami English.
+To find out how you can be involved with the Heels and Hammers charity event, contact Brandon Swoboda.

 1421 East 15th Street